George Morrison (1919–2000)

 2021

-Remembering the Future: 100 Years of Inspiring Art, Heard Museum, Phoenix AZ (Oct 24, 2021–Nov 6, 2022).
+The exhibition Remembering the Future: 100 Years of Inspiring Art, opens at the Heard Museum, Phoenix Arizona (Oct 24, 2021–Nov 6, 2022).

 2024

-George Morrison: Paintings and Works on Paper, 1950s-1960s, David Zwirner Los Angeles, CA (Sep 12–Nov 2)
+The exhibition George Morrison: Paintings and Works on Paper, 1950s-1960s, opens at David Zwirner Los Angeles, California (Sep 12–Nov 2).

-Space Makers: Indigenous Expression and a New American Art, opens at the Heard Museum, Phoenix AZ (Nov 8, 2024–Mar 2, 2025).
+Space Makers: Indigenous Expression and a New American Art, opens at the Heard Museum, Phoenix Arizona (Nov 8, 2024–Mar 2, 2025).

 2025

-An Indigenous Present, curated by Jeffrey Gibson and Jenelle Porter, ICA Boston (October 9, 2025–March 8, 2026).
+The exhibition An Indigenous Present, curated by Jeffrey Gibson and Jenelle Porter, opens at the Institute of Contemporary Arts Boston, Massachusetts (Oct 9, 2025–Mar 8, 2026).